pyunity/pyunity/docs/source/tutorials.rst

 Here are some tutorials to get you started in using PyUnity.
-They need no prior knowledge about Unity, but they do need you to be comfortable with using Python.
+They need no prior knowledge about Unity, but they do require you to be comfortable with using Python.

 .. toctree::